Edarke/131P4_Tester/README.txt

 Use existing tests as a template to create .glsl and .dat files.
 Create .out file either by running your program or computing the result by hand.

-To verify your .out file is correct, copy and paste your .glsl file here: http://shdr.bkcore.com/ and define add the following function to the bottom:
+To verify your .out file is correct:
+1) copy and paste your .glsl file here: http://shdr.bkcore.com/
+2) Add 'precision highp float;' as the first line in the file
+3) Add the following main method at the bottom

-void main()
+void main(){
-{
   if(_YourFunctionHere_() == _YourOuputHere_)
     gl_FragColor = vec4(0,1,0,1.0); // green
   else